vishaltak/gitlab-development-kit/doc/index.md

    bundle install
    ```

-### Install GDK
+### Use GDK to install GitLab

-Install GDK by cloning and configuring GitLab and other projects using
-`gdk install`.
-Use one of the following methods:
+To install GitLab by using GDK, use one of these methods:

-- For those who have write access to the [GitLab.org group](https://gitlab.com/gitlab-org), we
+- For those who have write access to the [GitLab.org group](https://gitlab.com/gitlab-org), you should install
-  recommend installing using SSH:
+  using SSH:

   ```shell
   gdk install gitlab_repo=git@gitlab.com:gitlab-org/gitlab.git